 - No more paying yourself first

 Stopping your contribution dramatically slows the growth of your retirement money.
 It may feel good now to have that extra cash in your checking account, but when it's time to retire don’t you want to have saved as much as possible?

-So when is the right time to stop contributing to your 401k?
-The answer is the day you stop working.
+So when is the right time to stop contributing to your 401(k)?
+The most lucrative answer is the day you stop working.
 Take full advantage of the 401(k) plan your employer offers.
-A program that lets you save tax deferred and, possibly, collect free money through an employer match can put you on the path to your dream retirement.
+A program that lets you save tax-deferred and, possibly, collect free money through an employer match can put you on the path to your dream retirement.